etler/favitimer/README.md

 ##Compatibility

 Because Favitimer relies on the presence of a favicon, and the ability to update it, IE and Safari are not supported.
 IE does not allow updating of the browser tab favicon, and Safari does not display a tab favicon at all.

+Sound will not work in Internet Explorer because AudioContext is not supported.

+Favicons will update less frequently in browsers that do not support Web Workers.